Azure/azure-sdk-for-js/sdk/cognitiveservices/cognitiveservices-luis-authoring/README.md

   });
 ```

-#### browser - Authentication, client creation and listApplicationVersionPatternFeatures features as an example written in JavaScript.
+#### browser - Authentication, client creation and listPhraseLists features as an example written in JavaScript.

 ##### Sample code